plewis/plewis.github.io/phylogenetics/papers2026.md

 ---
 Return to the [Phylogenetics (EEB 5349) main page](/phylogenetics2026/).

 These papers have been cited in previous versions of the course.

+:heavy_check_mark: indicates papers cited in Spring 2026.

 Akaike, H. 1973.
 Information theory as an extension of the maximum likelihood principle.
 Pages 267-281 in B. N. Petrov and F. Csaki (eds.), Second International Symposium on Information Theory.
 Akademiai Kiado, Budapest.
 (AIC model selection criterion)

 Ané, C., B. Larget, D. A. Baum, S. D. Smith, and A. Rokas.
 2007.
 [Bayesian estimation of concordance among gene trees](https://doi.org/10.1093/molbev/msl170).
 Molecular Biology and Evolution 24:412-426.
 (Describes the DPP model behind BUCKy)

-Bandelt, H.-J., and A. W. M. Dress.
+:heavy_check_mark: Bandelt, H.-J., and A. W. M. Dress.
 1992.
-Split decomposition: a new and useful approach to phylogenetic analysis of distance data.
-Molecular Phylogenetics and Evolution 1: 242-252.
+[Split decomposition: a new and useful approach to phylogenetic analysis of distance data.](https://doi.org/10.1016/1055-7903(92)90021-8) Molecular Phylogenetics and Evolution 1: 242-252.

 Beaulieu, J. M., and B. C. O'Meara.
 2016.
 Detecting hidden diversification shifts in models of trait-dependent speciation and extinction.
 Systematic Biology 65:583-601.